EndPointCorp/end-point-blog/2012/04/27/streaming-live-with-red5-media-server.html.md

 <a href="/blog/2012/04/27/streaming-live-with-red5-media-server/image-0.png" imageanchor="1" style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"><img border="0" height="79" src="/blog/2012/04/27/streaming-live-with-red5-media-server/image-0.png" width="200"/></a>

-Luckily for us there is an open-source [Red5 Media Server](http://red5.org/) – the most popular if not the only one stable of all open-source media streaming servers.
+Luckily for us there is an open-source [Red5 Media Server](http://red5.org/)—​the most popular if not the only one stable of all open-source media streaming servers.
 We will be leveraging Red5 to dive into RTMP world and the cutting edge streaming technologies.

 ### Exploring Red5 Media Server

-Download and install Red5 Media Server for your environment from [here](http://red5.org/downloads/red5/1_0/).
+Download and install Red5 Media Server for your environment from [here](https://web.archive.org/web/20120809211757/http://red5.org/downloads/red5/1_0/).
 Now it is time to implement a sweeping live stream between our two laptops.

 Red5 comes with the set of [demo applications](http://localhost:5080/demos/) that are very handy to base the development on.
 Demo applications can be installed via the [Installer](http://localhost:5080/installer/).
-For the purpose of this article we need to install the "oflaDemo" application.
+For the purpose of this article we need to install the “oflaDemo” application.

 After installation is complete, we can launch the demo for Simple Broadcaster application.
-In Simple Broadcaster we click "Connect" button, grant Flash Player permission to use camera and microphone, and  – voila! – we should now be broadcasting live via Simple Broadcaster application to oflaDemo application.
+In Simple Broadcaster we click “Connect” button, grant Flash Player permission to use camera and microphone, and—​voila!—​we should now be broadcasting live via Simple Broadcaster application to oflaDemo application.

 If we use another browser  to open Simple Subscriber application, or even another laptop with the IP  of the broadcasting computer, we will be able to stream the video live.
 It is quite noticeable that quality drops in Simple Subscriber.